-I’ve been into K-pop for a while, but I like to tell myself it’s just a casual hobby.
-I currently live and work in South Korea and have love affairs going with breakfast foods, my pet poodle, and SM Entertainment.
+After graduating from Pratt Institute, I moved to South Korea and have been living and working here since.
+I’m an unapologetic SM stan who spends too much time on Twitter.
 My amusement with K-pop stems from my academic interests in South Korean and East Asian media, specifically internet culture.
 Above all, my main passion is writing, which is how I ended up here at Seoulbeats.
-When I’m not typing away (or procrastinating on Twitter) I like to travel, nap, and play pool.
+When I’m not typing away (or procrastinating), my life revolves around my pet poodle and traveling.